PeterLucido/SHAPESHIFT-front-end/README.md

 - [ ] Mobile-friendly view

 - [ ] Add function to track calories automatically when food is input into the meals category

+- [ ] Limit the total amount of hours spent between exercise and sleep to be 24 hours